 There are few Christmas decorations I love more than crafty ones.
-My mom saved every single Christmas craft my brother and I ever made, and many of them hang on her tree each year as ornaments.
-(Some of them look like they’ve been run over by a truck, but that just makes them more special.)
+My mom has saved every single Christmas craft my brother and I ever made, and many of them hang on her tree each year as ornaments.
+Some of them look like they’ve been run over by a truck, but that just makes them more special.

-Get inspired to knit a meaningful decoration with these festive Christmas ornament and stocking patterns.
+Get inspired to knit meaningful decorations with these festive Christmas patterns.

 Photo via Craftsy member Amy Gaines

 Christmas Ornament Set

 This pattern comes with instructions for making a whole set of Christmas ornaments, including Santa, peppermints, snowman, acorn, tree, birdhouse, mushroom and cupcake.
 Choose one or two to make as gifts, or knit the entire set to create a themed tree.